EricGebhart/plysp/README.md

  * Loop*, recur*, let*,
  * py interop needs a visit.
  * *current-ns* needs py interop with an object to be useful.
- * Try/Throw/catch/finally is working, but uses string munging to identify the exception instead of isinstance().
-Something is wrong in the python builtins, that I don't have what I think I have in trying to compare what I threw with what I'am looking for.
  * namespace infrastructure, self documentation, etc.
  * packages. oy.